njumagus/MMSF/README.md

 # MMSF: A Multimodal Sentiment-Fused Method to Recognize Video Speaking Style

-All the data, processed data, extracted features, pretrained model weights, results, supporting sources and our docker image can be downloaded at [Baidu Disk](https://pan.baidu.com/s/1capDCX6_55jdSW8Yx3eGBg?pwd=4ac6).
+All the data, processed data, extracted features, pretrained model weights, results, supporting sources and our docker image can be downloaded at [Baidu Disk](https://pan.baidu.com/s/1capDCX6_55jdSW8Yx3eGBg?pwd=4ac6) or [OneDrive](https://1drv.ms/f/s!AqIJSYD5gt-YlC-D4ONCfKefbNKI?e=aC8Xhw).

 ## 1.Quick Start
 ⚡ If you use the docker image that we provided and download all the data, features and model weights directly, you can go straight to perform inference.